phalcon-orphanage/docs/en/api/phalcon_mvc.md

 ```php
 public function setResponseHandler( mixed $handler ): Micro;
 ```
-Appends a custom 'reponse' handler to be called insted of the default response handler
+Appends a custom 'response' handler to be called instead of the default response handler